 Healthy eating is important to college students because they need a lot of energy for study and body growth.
 Every student should ensure they have set aside time for all three main meals in the day.
 There should also be snack time in between.
 The following are tips on how to eat healthy as a student.

 1) Always Balance Your Meals

 To eat balanced meals does not mean you go for the most expensive meals.
 There are nutrition and diet apps you can install on your phone to help you track your diet.
-They are simple to install, just like the way you install study organizing apps on your phone.

 You can eat simple yet balance food.
 All you need to do is ensure all your meals have the main three components of a balanced meal – carbs, proteins, and vitamins.
 For carbs, include grains in your meal.
 Add to grains lots of vegetables and then dairy products for proteins.